DaSh1101/pyco-fusion/README.md

 ### OLED I2C Display
 Custom-made display drivers to take advantage of your display.
-`Currently only supports: ssd1306 oled i2c displays`
+`Currently only supports: ssd1306 oled i2c displays` These displays are no longer supported in future versions in favor of HDMI and larger LCD displays

 ### Contributing
 If you'd like to contribute to the development of PycoFusion, follow these steps: